IcaliaLabs/guides/stack/javascript/README.md

 Always use `yarn` instead of plain `npm`:
   - Yarn package resolution performance is better
-  - Yarn features such as workspaces is commonly required
+  - Yarn selective dependency resolution is required to [deal with vulnerable sub-dependencies](#dealing-with-vulnerable-sub-dependencies)
-  - Yarn selective dependency resolution is required when [dealing with vulnerable sub-dependencies](#dealing-with-vulnerable-sub-dependencies)
+  - Yarn workspaces feature may become commonly required

 ## Dealing with vulnerable sub-dependencies